-So I looked at Elder Eaves, as I’ll look at President Fisher, and said, “It’s your baby face that throws them off guard, you see.”
+So I looked at Elder Eves, as I’ll look at President Fisher, and said, “It’s your baby face that throws them off guard.”

 Okay, you look great.
 I appreciate how great you look.
 You’ve made two great decisions already this summer.
 One is to come to summer school, for which I salute you.
-I’m like Brother Nelson—I tried … oh, I tried summer school once.
+I’m like Brother Nelson I tried summer school once.
 The operative word is “once.”
-I failed in the discipline to do it right.
-So the first great decision you’ve made is to be part of the very first full summer semester that we know of in our history.
-So congratulations.
+I had insufficient discipline to do it right.
+So the first great decision you’ve made is to be part of the very first full summer semester that we know of in our history, congratulations.

 The second great decision you’ve made is to be here on a Tuesday, looking the way you do.
 So I commend you for that.
 You are far better now than I was at your age.
 And so, what’s the consequence of that?
 I expect you to be far better than I am now, because you are farther ahead on the road than I was.
 And so we recognize that in you.

-Now let me tell you about a couple of weeks ago.
-We had Elder Holland here because, for our graduation, our commencement, we were recognizing Sister Holland as our Distinguished Alumnus.
+A couple of weeks ago we had Elder Holland here for commencement.
+We were recognizing Sister Holland as our Distinguished Alumnus.
 She went to school here, and, in fact, I found out that my sister-in-law was her roommate.
-Didn’t know that until she was here, and we learned that.

-So Elder Holland was here, and we asked him to speak a little bit.
+After hearing warm and motivating remarks from Sister Holland, Elder Holland spoke for a few moments.
 And he related his own experience about being at college and being newlywed and being financially poor and not having much more than a dream of what he might want to do in his life and a good spouse that was supporting him.
-And he shared with us his thoughts about that, the fact that he worked hard, had a dream, and when he worked hard on that dream he ended up in a place that he never thought he would end up.
+And he shared with us his thoughts about working hard, having a dream, and when he worked hard on that dream he ended up in a place he never thought he would end up.

-And then he quoted to us the second chapter of the book of Joel, verses 28 to 30, and here’s what they say: “And it shall come to pass afterward [meaning our day], that I [the Lord] will pour out my spirit upon all flesh; and your sons and your daughters shall prophesy, your old men shall dream dreams, [and] your young men shall see visions:
+And then he quoted to us the second chapter of the book of Joel, verses 28 to 30, and here’s what is written: “And it shall come to pass afterward [meaning our day], that I [the Lord] will pour out my spirit upon all flesh; and your sons and your daughters shall prophesy, your old men shall dream dreams, [and] your young men shall see visions: